pseehafer/DS150Final/Final_Submission/readme.md

 This notebook is divided into clear, collapsible sections (chapters) for ease of navigation.

-Suggestion: The "Run all" prompt will most likely time out so I suggest running each "chapter" individually starting from top to bottom before expanding them
+❗❗❗Suggestion: The "Run all" prompt will most likely time out so I suggest running each "chapter" individually starting from top to bottom before expanding them❗❗❗

 * **Chapter 1:** Setup for Project
   - Mount google drive